 Because the studio isn’t the only place I’ve experienced creative stillness.
 Fiction writing went on hiatus, too.
 The silence in that creative arena wasn’t as long, but it was no less silent.
 From January through August 2015, I didn’t work on a story.
 Not.
 One.

-I learned through the months that my ideas about what I do with the talents I’ve been given isn’t always up to me.
-Sure, my personal interests have an impact on what I choose as subjects and how I manifest those choices.
+I learned through the months that my ideas about what I do with “my” talents and interests isn’t always up to me.
+Sure, my personal interests have an impact on what I choose as subjects and how I do drawings, paintings, and sketches based on those choices.

 But there is also a greater Source—the place from which all good and noble ideas come—and He wants a say in what I do.
 In fact, He demands it.

 Personally, I think I got to the point where I was too comfortable in my ability to paint pictures.
 I got too full of myself, you could say.

 So I was taken outside of that place of Adequacy and Ability and put in a place of stillness.

 Learning to Embrace the Stillness

 The time has been well spent.
 As I’ve thought about, prayed over, and explored the creative silence, I’ve come to realize how much control I exerted over the studio and how closed I’d become to doing anything outside my comfort zone.